tiancivalen/routing-scheduling-for-surface-vehicles-public/README.md

-This is the code for our papers
+This is the code for our following papers

 [1] Tianci Zhang, Meng Ding, Hongfu Zuo.
 Improved approach for time-based taxi trajectory planning towards conflict-free, efficient and fluent airport ground movement.
 IET Intelligent Transport Systems, 2018, 12(10): 1360-1368.